ChristianE00/ChristianE00/README.md

 ### About Me :

-- :telescope: I'm interested in web development as well as operating systems and systems level programming.
+- :telescope: I'm interested in web development and systems level programming.

 <!-- :zap: In my free time, . -->